 In one animal

-Legumes, such as beans, peas, and lentils, are high in fiber, which may help lower a person’s risk of developing cancer.
+Legumes, such as beans, peas, and lentils, are high in fiber, which may help lower the risk of some types of cancer.

-The study results indicate that people who ate diets high in bean fiber were 20 percent less likely to develop breast cancer than those who did not meet their daily fiber intake.
+The study results indicated that people with diets high in bean fiber were 20% less likely to develop breast cancer than those who did not meet their daily fiber intake.

 Most of the plant-based compounds listed throughout this article, such as phloretin, anthocyanin, and sulforaphane, come in pill form.

-Always speak to a medical professional before starting a new medication or supplement regimen.
+Always speak with a medical professional before starting a new medication or supplement regimen.